How to Do Crypto Accounting for Companies With a Native Token

 Recognizing Deferred Revenue from SAFTs

 For utility tokens raised through a SAFT, revenue should not be recognized upon token generation alone.
-Instead, recognize revenue in alignment with the delivery of services and milestones outlined in the whitepaper and sale documentation.
+Recognize revenue in alignment with the delivery of services and milestones outlined in the whitepaper and sale documentation.
 These may include:

 - Platform or product launch